VivianeLVieira/vv-news/README.md

         npm run dev -- --port 5173

-4. Enter "o" in the terminal to open view the website in the browser or access:
+4. Enter "o" in the terminal to open the website in the browser or access:

         http://localhost:5173/